Zhong-Lab-UCSD/BENG183/PAGE.md

 #### 1) Native PAGE <a name="2321"></a>

-In Native PAGE, the disulfide bonds are left intact, preserving the protein’s structure.
-Thus, the distribution of proteins through the gel is mainly influenced by the protein’s charge and the pH of the separation rather than its size.
+In Native PAGE, the disulfide bonds are undisturbed, preserving the protein’s overall structure.
+As a reult, the positioning of proteins through the gel is mainly influenced by the protein’s charge and the pH of the separation rather than its size.
 It allows the analysis of their natural state if we want to analyze bound proteins or complexes.
+Compared to SDS, Native PAGE do not use reducing agents, heat, and lower voltages which can damage the protein's natural state. <a href="https://www.technologynetworks.com/analysis/articles/polyacrylamide-gel-electrophoresis-how-it-works-technique-variants-and-its-applications-359100#D1.">[1]

 #### 2) SDS PAGE <a name="2322"></a>

 To determine the molecular weights of proteins or whether the given protein is made up of single subunit or multiple subunits, we’ll have to run SDS PAGE.
 In SDS PAGE, sodium dodecyl sulphate, with heat and sometimes a reducing agent are used to denature proteins before electrophoretic separation.
-The heat breaks the hydrogen bonds and the reducing agent cleaves disulfide bridges.
+The heat breaks the hydrogen bonds and the reducing agent cleaves disulfide bridges. <a href="https://www.technologynetworks.com/analysis/articles/polyacrylamide-gel-electrophoresis-how-it-works-technique-variants-and-its-applications-359100#D1.">[1]

 In Figure 3, we have proteins folded with positive and negative charges.
 Once you add the reducing agent, it cleaves the disulfide bond and unfolds the proteins.
 SDS with negative charge is then added to negate the charge density in proteins so that the proteins can be separated based on their molecular weight.
 The linearization of proteins and complex with SDS, as a result, cause the proteins to have similar charge density.
+With similar charge density, the proteins are then separated based on different molecular weight. <a href="https://www.technologynetworks.com/analysis/articles/polyacrylamide-gel-electrophoresis-how-it-works-technique-variants-and-its-applications-359100#D1.">[1]

 ![Image](SDS.png)
 Figure 3